webauthn client capabilitiesWebAuthn Know-How

 As a developer, you might ask yourself what these new WebAuthn client capability detection means for you and how you should use them in your app.
 In the following, you find recommendations to use them.

-However, be aware that only a fraction of browsers support the getClientCapabilities() API call (as of October 2024).
+However, be aware that not all browsers yet support the getClientCapabilities() API call (as of November 2024).
+There is a polyfill available here, that can be used until all browsers catch-up.

 6.1 Call getClientCapabilities() Early#